-Point spread betting can seem confusing to the first-time sports better.
-But it’s actually simple.
+If you are new to the exciting world of betting on sports, Point Spread Betting can seem confusing at first.
+Luckily, it’s actually fairly simple!
 In fact, spread betting is the most common way to place wagers on football.
-Rest assured, if the majority of bettors are doing it, it’s sure to be easy.
+Rest assured, if the majority of the bettors are doing it, it’s sure to be easy.

-Having said that, if you’re new to sports betting, you’re starting from ground zero.
-Even simple things can seem perplexing.
-This tutorial will teach you everything you need to know about point spread betting in football.
+But we here at GoodSportsBooks know that if you are new to it, you’re pretty much starting from ground zero and even the easiest things can seem perplexing.
+That’s why this tutorial was written.
+Today we’re going to teach you everything you need to know about point spread betting in football!

-You’ll learn how it works, how the point spread is different than the moneyline, and the top reasons to bet on it.
-We’ll also cover a number of tactics that’ll help you become an NFL spread betting pro.
+You’re going to learn how it works, how the spread is different from the money line, and you’ll learn some of the top reasons to bet on it.
+We are also going to cover a number of tactics that will help you become an NFL spread betting pro.

-The best way to think about the spread is to see things from the sportsbook’s point of view.
-It wants to make a profit on each game.
-But it doesn’t want to have to do it by betting on which NFL team will win.
-The bookmaker can’t control the outcome of a game.
+The best way to think of the spread is to take a look at your chosen sportsbook’s point of view.
+They’re going to want to make a profit on each and every game, but it doesn’t want to have to do it by betting on which NFL team will win.
+The sportsbook cannot control the outcome of a game.

-What it CAN control is the vigorish (or vig).
-Think of the vig as a commission the bookmaker earns on each bet it lays for bettors.
-Or think of it like a tax.
-In the same way your state government charges a tax on each purchase you make (a “sure thing” to generate revenue), the sportsbook charges a vig on each wager.
+However, there is something it can control.
+The vigorish, also known as just the “vig”.
+You can think of the vig as the commission a bookmaker earns on each bet that it lays for bettors.
+It’s kind of like a “tax”.
+In the same way the state you live in probably charges you taxes on each purchase you make, it’s a “sure thing” to generate some revenue.
+The sportsbook charges a vig on every wager.

-Imagine if someone offered you even money on a coin toss, but charged you 10% of your bet.
-The 10% would be the vig.
-A coin toss is a 50/50 proposition.
-The vig ensures the bookmaker will make money regardless of how the coin lands (assuming dozens, hundreds, or even thousands of tosses).
+Imagine if someone offered you even money on a coin toss, but charged you 10%o f your bet.
+That 10% would be the vig.
+You see, a coin toss would be a 50/50 proposition so the vig ensures that the sportsbook will earn money regardless of how the coin lands, assuming that there are dozens, hundreds, or even thousands of tosses.

 - Dolphins +110